Call Today! 888-234-8376

-You’ll also find that if you diagnosed your cancer early that many insurance companies will be willing to consider you eligible for a traditional term or whole life insurance policy assuming that you would otherwise be eligible.
+You may also find that if you diagnosed your cancer early, many insurance companies will be willing to consider you eligible for a traditional term or whole life insurance policy, assuming that you would otherwise be eligible.

 For more information on what life insurance options may or may not be available to you after being diagnosed with kidney cancer, we would recommend that you visit our article: Life Insurance with Kidney Cancer.

 Most life insurance companies are not going to want to offer a traditional term or whole life insurance policy to someone that has been diagnosed with pancreatic cancer.